ianpetrarca/hicetnunc_api_guide/README.md

 <img style="margin-left:auto;margin-right:auto" src="https://user-images.githubusercontent.com/1003196/118697952-db4f6100-b7dd-11eb-8dd1-d8494295d749.png" alt="alt text" width="700">

 Hic et nunc is a decentralized NFT marketplace built on the Tezos blockchain.
-That sounds complicated let's unpack:
+It allows uesrs to create, sell and interact with Tezos NFT's called OBJKTS that can hold a single artwork, 3d model, image, video, etc. When a user uploads their content to hic et nunc, the actual asset file is uploaded to [IPFS](https://ipfs.io/), a decentralized storage network.
+The user inputted metadata is uploaded and stored in the Tezos blockchain.

 ### Decentralized System